swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. image:: LungBL1.png

 \a) **Pre-transplant thoracic surgery**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding a pre-transplant thoracic surgery).
 Consider everything as surgery that has been done under anesthesia/in the OR.
 Everything applies, except pure chest wall interventions.
 That means all interventions on the lungs and heart.
 A pleural drainage does not qualify.
+However, if talc installation is done, please report it.

 \b)	**Sixmintest performed**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding a pre-transplant six minutes walking test).
 When selecting ‘Yes’, please fill in the date of the performed walking test and the distance completed in the test accordingly.